The Story of Saiunkoku: Drama CDs

+Live-action drama

+A live action Chinese drama adaptation was set for release in 2024, streaming on the iQIYI online platform.
+The drama is known under the names Yúnxiù Xíng (云秀行) and Yúnqǐ Shí (云起时) and is referred to in English as Take Me Where the Clouds Rise or The Legend of Rosy Clouds.
+Directed by Zhu Shao Jie, the drama will star Li Yitong, Zeng Shunxi, Deng Wei, Dai Lu Wa, Riley Wang, Hongxin Cheng, Tian Jiarui, Jian Yu Xi, Fan Jingwen, and Jerome.D.

 Other

 A web-based radio program for the series aired in Japan.
 Hosted by Tomokazu Seki and Hikaru Midorikawa, the program included mini-stories and special guests discussion the series.
 The program was released across two CDs in Japan by Geneon Entertainment.
-The first was released on May 25, 2007 with the first seven broadcasts and a bonus track.
+The first was released on May 25, 2007, with the first seven broadcasts and a bonus track.
 The second CD, containing the remaining six broadcasts and a bonus character song, was released on October 24, 2007.

 On August 28, 2007, an art book for The Story of Saiunkoku was released in Japan.
 The Story of Saiunkoku Picture Scroll (彩雲国物語 絵巻, Saiunkoku Monogatari Emaki) included art work from series illustrator Kairi Yura, episode summaries for the first season of the anime adaptation and a bonus short story by author Sai Yukino.
-A second art book, The Story of Saiunkoku Picture Scroll 2 (彩雲国物語 絵巻, Saiunkoku Monogatari Emaki 2), was released on June 10, 2008 containing more art work for the series, as well as episode summaries from the second anime season and another bonus short story.
+A second art book, The Story of Saiunkoku Picture Scroll 2 (彩雲国物語 絵巻, Saiunkoku Monogatari Emaki 2), was released on June 10, 2008, containing more art work for the series, as well as episode summaries from the second anime season and another bonus short story.